 Hopefully, Not Sleeping will help ASD parents see that they are not alone – others are going through very similar experiences.
 And I also hope that the book will help neurotypical parents understand us a little better.

 I tried hard to avoid passing judgment on my characters.
 At times they rise to meet the moment.
 Other times, they appear deeply flawed.
 Parents of neuro-diverse children have moments of incredible strength and determination.
-They also have doubt and weakness, and regrets.
-They are no different than anyone else, they are human.
+They also have doubt and weaknesses, and regrets.
+They are no different than anyone else.
+They are human.

 Alan Winnikoff is the founding partner of a New York City public relations firm.
 He lives in the Hudson Valley with his wife, two sons, and their autism service dog, Cedar.
 Not Sleeping is his second novel.